sjsu-library/unionist/_items/unionist--image-0036.md

 relatedText: unionist--text-0234
 relatedTextIssue:
 filename:
-caption: Portrait of Myron Holley (1789-1841), reformer and politician who helped the construction of the Erie Canal.
+caption: Portrait of Myron Holley (1789-1841), reformer and politician who aided in the construction of the Erie Canal.
 order: '447'
 layout: items_item